yvoronoy/magento2docker/README.md

 ### How install a magento
  - When you run container your environment is ready on http://127.0.0.1:8000/
- - Login to container `docker exec -it magento2web bash` and run `m2install.sh -s composer`
+   - Login to container `docker exec -it magento2web bash`
+   - Run `rm index.php`
+   - Run `m2install.sh -s composer`

 ### How deploy dumps
  - Put dumps to src folder on your host machine
- - Login to container `docker exec -it magento2web bash` and run `m2install.sh`
+   - Login to container `docker exec -it magento2web bash`
+   - Run `m2install.sh`

 ## Todo List